rm3l/daily-scrum-picker/README.md

 A simple Go utility to fairly select the next person to speak during daily scrum/stand-up meetings.

+**NOTE**: Assisted by AI to get something up and running in a few minutes.

 ## Overview

 This tool ensures fair rotation of team members during daily stand-ups by automatically tracking who has spoken and resetting when everyone has had a turn.